At least 20 dead in blasts at sports centre in Afghan capital

 In any case, any talks would not include the local affiliate of Islamic State, which has established a brutal reputation and which both the Western-backed government and the Taliban consider an enemy.

-Reporting by Abdul Qadir Sediqi; Editing by Janet Lawrence and Alison Williams
+Additional reporting by Ali Abdelaty in CAIRO; writing by James Mackenzie; editing by Janet Lawrence and Alison Williams